peteroupc/html3dutil/tutorials/shapes.md

 #### What Are Normals?

-A surface normal vector is generally perpendicular to a surface's edges, and points away from the surface.
-When light hits an object's surface, it will shine depending on how directly the light points to the surface.
+A normal is a set of 3 numbers describing a particular direction.
+Generally, a normal's direction is perpendicular to a surface's edges, and points away from the surface.

+Normals are important in the lighting and shading model.
+When light hits an object's surface, the surface will shine depending on how directly the light points to the surface.
 It will shine the most if the light is directly opposite to its normal, and not at all if the light is perpendicular to the normal or in the same direction as the normal.